 You can then optimize the whole process of obtaining leads, and convert them into potential sales.
 The result is improved communication, greater loyalty and higher profits, due largely to better quality feedback on the work you’re doing.

 Here are the lessons CRM has taught us, with a view to identifying opportunities for improvement:

 To start working with a CRM system you need a client database, corporate website and a social media presence.
 It doesn’t matter if you’re an SME or a large company, as CRM is a technological solution that can adapt to any company size.
 It’s entirely flexible, and can develop and improve functionality should your business really take off.

 CRM technology should integrate easily with other business solutions and be scalable, i.e. it can adapt to increased sales productivity or demand.
 The system stores huge quantities of data and therefore needs to be user-friendly.

 In developing our solution we’ve taken these requirements into account: ForceManager can easily be integrated with any ERP/CRM system.
 The web-service interface allows for two-way integration, and therefore totally synchronized information.
 The data entry interface is based on an exchange of Excel (XSL) or plain text (CSV) files exported regularly from the ERP/CRM.

 2 Opt unanimously for hi-tech

-A good CRM system should collect concrete data on your relationship with the customer via any channel (phone call, email, a landing page form) and at any stage of the buying process.
+A good CRM system should collect concrete data on your relationship with the customer via any channel (phone call, email, a landing page form) and at any stage of the sales management process.

 You therefore need to invest time and resources to develop or buy the system, to have the quantity of data needed to implement company sales strategy.
-The data warehouse is where client information from both internal and external sources is stored, while data mining technology allows you to identify user/customer behaviour patterns by analysing the data.
+The data warehouse is where client information from both internal and external sources is stored, while data mining technology allows you to identify user/customer behavior patterns by analyzing the data.

 3 Take into account the human factor